AdobeDocs/release-notes.en/current.md

 New features and fixes in the Adobe Experience Cloud.

 >[!IMPORTANT]
->This page contains pre-release content and is subject to change prior to the planned release.
+>This page contains pre-release content and is subject to change prior to the each product's planned release.

 >[!NOTE]
 >Subscribe to the [[!DNL Adobe Priority Product Update]](https://www.adobe.com/subscription/priority-product-update.html) to be notified via email about upcoming releases.
 New information published after the release will be marked with the publication date.